muratk3n/thirdwave/en/README.md

 42              Turkey
 ```

 TR is just f-ing drownin..
-If G20 was reorganized using GII, my peeps
-would be kicked out of it.

 NE, not bad.

 ---